Film industry: United States

 The cinema of the United States, often generally referred to as Hollywood, has had a profound effect on cinema across the world since the early 20th century.
-The United States cinema (Hollywood) is the oldest film industry in the world and also the largest film industry in terms of revenue.
+The United States cinema (Hollywood) is one of the oldest film industry in the world and also the largest film industry in terms of revenue.
 Hollywood is the primary nexus of the U.S. film industry with established film study facilities such as the American Film Institute, LA Film School, and NYFA being established in the area.
 However, four of the six major film studios are owned by East Coast companies.
 The major film studios of Hollywood including Metro-Goldwyn-Mayer, 20th Century Studios, and Paramount Pictures are the primary source of the most commercially successful movies in the world, including movies such as The Sound of Music (1965), Star Wars (1977), Titanic (1997), and Avatar (2009).

 American film studios today collectively generate several hundred films every year, making the United States the most prolific producers of films in the world.
 Most shooting now takes place in California, New York, Louisiana, Georgia and North Carolina.
 New Mexico, especially in the Albuquerque and Santa Fe areas, had been an increasingly popular state for filming; the television show Breaking Bad was set there, and movies such as No Country for Old Men and Rust were shot there.
 Between 2009 and 2015, Hollywood consistently grossed $10 billion (or more) annually.
 Hollywood's award ceremony, the Academy Awards, officially known as The Oscars, is held by the Academy of Motion Picture Arts and Sciences (AMPAS) every year and as of 2019, more than 3,000 Oscars have been awarded.